diyadude/diyadude/README.md

 ## About Me

 Hi.
-I'm Diyar Qobadi, a passionate, back end and polyglot developer focused on making things a little bit better.
+I'm Diyar Qobadi, a passionate, **back end** and **polyglot** developer focused on making things a little bit better.

+I've been developing **Telegram bots** for almost two years.
+You can check out some of my related works on my [GitHub account](https://github.com/diyadude).
+I can definitely help you out with any kind of bot development.

-I've been developing Telegram bots for almost two years and currently trying to improve my skills in django, front end basics and web development altogether.
+Currently, I'm working on improving my skills in Django, front end basics, and web development as a whole.

 🌱 Learning...
-  - django
-  - css
+  - **Django**
-  - git
+  - **CSS**
-  - design patterns
+  - **Design Patterns**

 ## My Skills